emjay37/course-in-a-box/modules/moon/_posts/2000-01-03-phases-of-the-moon-experiment.md

   <img src="{{site.baseurl}}/img/moonExperiment.jpg">

-  <p>In the next section, you will find resources to learn more about the Moon and its effects on tides.</p>
+  <p><br>In the next section, you will find resources to learn more about the Moon and its effects on tides.</p>